Northern Highlights

 Itinerary

 Fly to Keflavik, transfer to Reykjavik and fly onwards to Egilsstadir in the East Fjords.
-Collect your rental vehicle and iDiscover digital travel companion and drive the short distance to your hotel.
-Spend two nights at Icelandair Hotel Herad.
+Collect your rental vehicle and drive the short distance to your hotel your base for the next two nights.

 Head out on a day exploring.
 Lagarfljot – the glacial lake that stretches south from Egilsstadir – is always worth a second glance.
 Legend has it that its murky depths (over 100m in places) are the lair of the Lagarfljotsormur – a dragonlike ‘wyrm’ that would give even the Loch Ness monster the jitters.
 By comparison, Hallormsstadur (Iceland’s largest forest) is a tranquil spot for a walk in the woods.
 You can also hike to Hengifoss, a graceful cascade swishing a 128m-long plume of water across cliffs striped red from ancient volcanic eruptions.